-- The beginnings of a shared vocabulary, best practices, and potential design solutions for centering the knowledge of the marginalised.
+- The beginnings of a shared vocabulary, best practices, and potential design solutions for centering the knowledge of the marginalized.

 - Next steps and actions led by participants, who inspired by this gathering will have a chance to bring what they have experienced and shared together to their local realities and current projects.